pratyushagnihotri/ndn-tutorial-gec21/README.md

 **You now have a completed consumer application.**

 * Copy your `hello_consumer.py` to the CSU-1 node (where your producer script should also reside).
-* SSH into CSU-1 and run `nfd-start`.
+* SSH into CSU-1 with two terminals and run `nfd-start` in one of them.
 Wait for the shell prompt to return (~10 seconds, you may need to hit Enter).
-* Run your producer and consumer scripts:
+* Run your producer and consumer scripts in separate terminals:

 <!-- -->